CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/04_USING_LIBRARIES/README.md

 ![A chart showing the CO2 emissions for a few countries.](./img/chart-less-countries.jpg)

 And that's the end of the lesson!
-You used another JavaScript library to wrangle with data.
-You can be proud of yourself!
+You used another JavaScript library to wrangle data.
+You can be proud of yourself! :)